dfdx/ActiveAppearanceModels.jl/README.md

 Active appearance models are first trained on a bunch of `(image, shape)` pairs	and then, given a new image and initial guess for a shape, are fitted to this image to find exact location of landmarks.
 Let's take a concrete example.

-First, we need some data to train a model on. `FaceDatasets` package contains a simple dataset from original research by Tim Cootes:
+First, we need some data to train a model on. `FaceDatasets` package contains a simple dataset from original research by Tim Cootes et al.:

     using FaceDatasets
     imgs = load_images(:cootes)